 Chalkley Treehouse, Sabi Sand

 I’ve always said that safaris have been the most incredible experiences of my lifetime (I doubt this will ever change), and my absolute dream honeymoon destination is to venture back to the continent of Africa and experience more of this incredible land.
 Could anything be more adventurous and romantic than sleeping under the stars, with the sound of zebras and lions trailing off in the background!?

-Perhaps the most surprising destination in the Pacific for me has been Norfolk Island, where I travelled with my partner after a trip to Europe for a little R&R. If you’re an Aussie like me and find yourself on a budget, this is a great destination close by (a 2 hour flight from Sydney) and affordable to enjoy.
+Perhaps the most surprising destination in the Pacific for me has been Norfolk Island.
+This would be my own first choice for a unique honeymoon.
+I’m dying to get back there!
+If you’re an Aussie like me and find yourself on a budget, this is a great destination close by (a 2-hour flight from Sydney) and affordable to enjoy.
 Most of the attractions on the island are natural swimming pools, beaches, or simply cruising around the island in a moke beach buggy.
 Absolute perfection!

 Royal Davui, Fiji

 Fiji is hands down one of the happiest and most humble places I have been.
 The people are warm, friendly, and will go out of their way to ensure you enjoy your time in their country.
 Royal Davui is one of the most luxe resorts to check in to, set on a private island with just a handful of rooms that each face the ocean with incredible views.
 You can arrive by boat or chartered helicopter flight (fancy!)